 - 1.4.3 Facilities The Organisers shall provide: - a.
 All facilities necessary for the satisfactory operation of the Championships. - b.
 Offices or other suitable working environment for IGC Officials. - 1.4.4 Fees The Organisers must pay sanction fees to FAI as decided by IGC. - 1.4.5 Documentation The Organisers shall provide hardcopies of official documents to the Team Captains upon request.
-In addition, a large scale map section showing each of the Start, Turn, and Finish Points shall be supplied to each competitor and Team Captain.
+In addition, a depiction of the Task area showing each of the Start, Turn, and Finish Points shall be supplied to each competitor and Team Captain.
+If local regulations require the carriage of paper charts suitable for navigation, the Organisers will explain how to obtain such charts in the Local Procedures.